wavefrontHQ/docs/pages/doc/csp_getting_started.md

 VMware Cloud services uses organizations to provide controlled access to one or more services.
 The VMware Cloud organization is a top-level construct which owns users and cloud services (subscriptions).
 You can have multiple VMware Cloud organizations.
 Users can belong to multiple organizations.
 Multiple service instances can run in the same or in different organizations.
 For example, you can have a multi-tenant Operations for Applications environment with multiple service instances (tenants) in the same organization.

-{% include note.html content="You can create a VMware Cloud organization only when you are onboarding a new service instance, for example, when you are [starting an Operations for Applications Free Trial](start_trial.html)."%}
+{% include note.html content="You can create a VMware Cloud organization only when you are onboarding a new service instance, for example, when you are [starting an Operations for Applications free trial](start_trial.html)."%}

 See [How do I manage my Cloud Services organizations](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-CF9E9318-B811-48CF-8499-9419997DC1F8.html) in the VMware Cloud services documentation.

 ## What Is a VMware Cloud Organization Role?

 A VMware account can belong to one or more VMware Cloud organizations.
 A VMware account belongs to a given VMware Cloud organization if the account has an organization role for that organization.
 There are three organization roles:
 - The **Organization Owner** role has full administrative access to all resources in the organization.
 They can invite users to the organization and assign role-based access to all users, including themselves.
 Also, they can kick off an enterprise domain federation and invite an **Enterprise Administrator**.
-See [Setting Up Enterprise Federation with VMware Cloud Services Guide](https://docs.vmware.com/en/VMware-Cloud-services/services/setting-up-enterprise-federation-cloud-services/GUID-76FAECB3-CFAA-461E-B9C9-2A49C39CD17F.html).
+See [Setting Up Enterprise Federation with VMware Cloud Services Guide](https://docs.vmware.com/en/VMware-Cloud-services/services/setting-up-enterprise-federation-cloud-services/GUID-76FAECB3-CFAA-461E-B9C9-2A49C39CD17F.html)  in the VMware Cloud services documentation.

     When you create an organization during a service onboarding process, you become its first **Organization Owner**.
 - The **Organization Administrator** role has as limited administrative access.
 Users with that role can invite and manage only users with the **Organization Member** role.
 Can have additional access with additional roles.